 The Midwest Reprap Festival also has the most interesting 3d prints you possibly find.
 Its hard to not get inspired by all the cool stuff people 3d print.
 I think we also broke the record of the most 3d printed tug boats you can fit into one building( benchies.)

-This interesting delta 3d printer build was designed and built by Ryan Carlyle.
+This interesting delta 3d printer build above was designed and built by Ryan Carlyle.
 Ryan also wrote the book “3D Printer Engineering.”
-I picked up a copy from him at the show and this is what I think…… The book is great.
-Coming from someone who has built a handful of printers it showed me alot of information that connected the dots of machine design to the actual science and technical engineering.
-You can find the book on Amazon and highly suggest you add this one to your collection.
-This book is great.
-It doesn’t matter if your newbie or designed and built a number of machines there is something there for you.
+I picked up a copy at the show and this is what I think: The book is a wealth of information and I would recommend the book to anyone interested in 3d printers or machine design.
+Ryan Carlyle is one of the most experienced members at building DIY 3d printers and completely understands the technical details involved.
+The book covers the mechanics machine design and explains motion system fundamentals .
+You can find the book on Amazon and I highly suggest you add this one to your library.
+This book is a valuable resource for the newbie or experienced builder.

 This very large delta printer is called the Part Daddy.
 This beast was designed and built by SeeMeCNC who is a company known for creating many great delta 3d printers.
 Part Daddy has a pellet extruder and a 4mm nozzle that allows for large and quick 3d prints.
 It’s built from custom CNC machined aluminum parts and large aluminum extrusions.
 It works just like a regular printer except it’s LARGE.
 It has a print volume of 44 inch diameter x 114 inches tall.